Meditation Apps For Your Mental Health Wellbeing

-There are many other types, but we really will be here forever, so I want to focus on these two.
-Meditation is an active effort to understand something, a searching within, of what makes you who you are, or some more profound meaning of a bit of text.
+There are many other types, but we will be here forever, so I want to focus on these two.
+Meditation is an active effort to understand something, searching within for what makes you who you are or some more profound meaning of a bit of text.
 This should lead to a consciousness you would seldom find.
 Contemplation is the focusing of the mind on one particular aspect.
 It's like daydreaming about the most sumptuous meal you've just eaten.
 Sitting back and basking in how it's making your mouth sing with joy and your belly feels replete.

 Benefits of Meditation

-As I've said, there are countless benefits, mostly depending on the type, duration, and purpose of your practice.
-To simplify things, here are five main benefits you will discover across the board.
+As I've said, there are countless benefits, mainly depending on your practice's type, duration, and purpose.
+Here are five main benefits you will discover across the board to simplify things.

 1) Increases a sense of wellbeing

-Studies have shown that regular meditation can release stress, lowering your cortisol levels, the stress hormone.
+Studies have shown that regular meditation can release stress, lowering your stress hormone cortisol levels.
 Long-term release of this hormone keeps blood pressure high and helps generate body fat, especially around the waistline.
-By reducing your stress and anxiety, meditation can actually help reduce weight, although that will involve other weight loss methods.
+By reducing your stress and anxiety, meditation can help reduce weight, although that will involve other weight loss methods.

-Through the right meditation course, you can begin to focus on the better aspects of your life, your character, the world around you.
+Through the right meditation course, you can begin to focus on the better aspects of your life, your character, and the world around you.
 This will increase calm.
-A 2011 study published in the 'Complementary and Alternative Medicine Journal', found that a group of people spent a few hours each week meditating reported a significant decrease in job stress, anxiety, and signs of depression.
+A 2011 study published in the 'Complementary and Alternative Medicine Journal' found that a group of people who spent a few hours each week meditating reported a significant decrease in job stress, anxiety, and signs of depression.

 2) Promotes Emotional health

 Calmness helps to focus on the lighter side of life.
 By following a course of meditation, you begin to feel more empathy towards others.
 You will start to notice your own 'trigger points' that would typically tick you off with someone else.
-With a warmer outlook on life that meditation can bring, you will develop a more profound understanding and compassion to loved-ones, work-mates, neighbours.
+With a warmer outlook on life that meditation can bring, you will develop a more profound understanding and compassion for loved ones, workmates, and neighbours.
 You will find yourself more present in relationships.

 Being present not only relates to the society around you.
 Having learnt to control your mind, studies have shown that areas of the brain develop.
-These areas help with problem-solving, creativity, and a general focus on the problems at hand—memory increases, and with that, the ability to learn.
+These areas help with problem-solving, creativity, and a general focus on the problems at hand—memory increases and the ability to learn.

 4) Helps With Sleep

 We have already shown how meditation can help you relax.
-You can take this deeper, and with the right techniques, you will fall asleep faster.
-You will also have a better sleep quality, more REM sleep where the brain restores and recharges.
+You can take this deeper, and with the proper techniques, you will fall asleep faster.
+You will also have a better sleep quality and more REM sleep where the brain restores and recharges.
 This will all, in turn, give you a better following day.

 5) Improves Overall Health

 Many health issues stem from the problems mentioned above.
-So it naturally follows that these health issues will be, for the most part, healed.
+So it naturally follows that these health issues can be healed for the most part.
 However, a broad scope of research has also shown other health improving elements of meditation.

 Decreases blood pressure